 As tempting as it is to simply jump into the flow, hold back in favor of meticulous planning and selection.
 Ask the logical questions.
 What are our goals?
 Where do we want to grow?
 How much do we build?
 How much do we acquire?
 Do we need to fill in a gap, strengthen operations, expand geographic reach, offer different products or services?
 What kind of acquisition would help?

-based on a Grant Thornton survey
+that was based on a Grant Thornton survey

 said respondents named three areas where their companies could do better: